+In my teaching portfolio I can briefly highlight both academic leadership and teaching.
+I am currently serving as faculty representative in the committee of education and am a member of the Pedagogiska Akademin at Karolinska Institutet.
 I teach in the undergraduate, masters, and doctoral programs.
 For the undergraduate occupational therapy students I am responsible for the Karolinska Institutet - Tokyo Metropolitan University exchange with a focus on interprofessional education.
 In the masters and doctoral programs I am primarily responsible for conceptual coursework and research methods, with a particular focus on occupational science, narrative, and participatory visual methods.

 I am course leader for the doctoral course in observation and visual methods (Course Info).
 I also serve as supervisor for students at the masters and doctoral levels.
 As a guest professor at Tokyo Metropolitan University (Japan), I teach qualitative and visual methods.

 I aspire to create an environment where learning is the anticipated outcome rather than a specific product.
 I contend that the most sustainable learning happens when it is born from the wishes of the learner, and is both internally and externally rewarded through an increased understanding of a given phenomena or topic.